GSSoC24/Contributor/README.md

 🌟 How to Contribute to GSSoC Projects: A Step-by-Step Guide 🌟

-Must watch the youtube link on Guidelines: https://youtu.be/Y9PYaPZgikg
+Must watch the youtube link on Guidelines: https://youtu.be/Y9PYaPZgikg <br>
 A: Choosing Projects

 1️⃣ 🌐Visit the GSSoC Website: Head to the official GSSoC website and navigate to the projects section.
 [Here](https://gssoc.girlscript.tech/project)